nodefluxio/vortex/docs/index.md

 ## Overview

-Vortex (a.k.a Visual Cortex) is a computer deep learning framework based on Pytorch that provides end-to-end model development.
+Vortex (a.k.a Visual Cortex) is a computer deep learning framework based on Pytorch that provides end-to-end model development, from training to deployment.
 It utilizes **a single experiment file** in YAML format (and an optional YAML file for hyperparameter optimization) to navigate all of the pipelines and provides complete development environment which consists of the following pipelines :

 - [Training](user-guides/pipelines.md#training-pipeline)
 - [Validation](user-guides/pipelines.md#validation-pipeline)